Interfaces¶

 Default columns:

-- Interface ID: The unique identifier (click to open workspace)
+- Interface ID: The unique identifier (click to open the workspace)

-- Environments: Colored chips showing which environments have bindings configured (e.g., PROD, QA, DEV)
+- Environments: Coloured dots showing which environments already have bindings configured (e.g., PROD, QA, DEV)

 - Lifecycle: Current status